isomerpages/govtech-corp/_products-and-services/For Government Agencies/Cybersecurity.md

 Technology (ICT) infrastructure, and guard against threats more effectively.
-It centralises cybersecurity operations across government agencies, and better leverages technologies in artificial intelligence and machine learning to enhance security analytics. - The Operations Centre has led to multiple benefits, such as improved detection coverage, proactive threat hunting and and faster response times. - An example of GCSOC's work is PhishMonSG, a phishing detection tool developed in collaboration with the Ministry of Home Affairs that enables GCSOC to proactively scan across the Internet daily for malicious sites that mimic Government agencies’ websites. - (Any other products or works by GCSOC that we can highlight?)</p>
+It centralises cybersecurity operations across government agencies, and better leverages technologies in artificial intelligence and machine learning to enhance security analytics.</p>
+<p>The Operations Centre has led to multiple benefits, such as improved detection
+coverage, proactive threat hunting and and faster response times.
+An example of GCSOC's work is PhishMonSG, a phishing detection tool developed in collaboration with the Ministry of Home Affairs that enables GCSOC to proactively scan across the Internet daily for malicious sites that mimic Government agencies’ websites.</p>
 <p></p>
 <p><strong>Interested to find out more about GCSOC?</strong>
 </p>